 Full interviews with Claire A*., an entrepreneurial drama therapist & Eric Davis, a design professional in the construction industry

 We’ll continue to explore the challenges and struggles of living in France.
 I also ask what they would tell their younger selves if they had the chance.

-Full interviews with Hannah S., a seasonal visitor and digital nomad & Hope Curran, a Fine Arts student attaining her Master’s degree.
+Full interviews with Hannah Smith, a seasonal visitor, and digital nomad & Hope Curran, an art student attaining her master’s degree.

 Finally, you won’t want to miss this detailed interview with my friend and immigration attorney Daniel Tostado.

 He gives us an insider’s scoop on the different Visas to be able to move to France and ways to apply.